 Today’s Post by Joe Farace

-Although I can’t find the link, I’m pretty sure that in the series I wrote about finding glamour models, I suggested that one way to find models was through the use of modeling websites.
+In the series of blog posts that I wrote about finding glamour models, I suggested that one way to find models was through the use of modeling websites.
 This approach worked great for me in the past and I found many wonderful models on these sites.
-But no more.
+But not anymore.

-That is not to say you can’t find models on these sites; you can if you’re willing to pay.
-But even inexperienced models with portfolios filled with selfies are asking $100/hour.
+That is not to say you can’t find models on these sites; you can if you’re willing to pay—bigly.
+Even inexperienced models with portfolios filled with selfies are asking $100/hour.
 Other, more experienced models charge similar rates, so there’s that.
 If you have the money—I don’t—you can find models on these sites and I wish you all the best.

 How I made this shot: Last year I photographed the famous Internet model Maria Cedar dressed as Elvira, Mistress of the Night for a Halloween themed shoot.
-Although she is on a modeling website, I didn’t find Maria there.
+Although she is on that very same modeling website that I complained about, I didn’t find Maria there.
 Instead I found her through a combination of mutual acquaintances and her social media presence.
-And while it took us several years to finally work together, I’m getting ready to photograph her for the fourth time in the near future.
+And while it took us several years to finally work together, I’m getting ready to photograph her for the fifth time in the near future.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.
 And if you do, thanks so much.

-Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography with new copies available from Amazon for $27.43, as I write this.
-Used copies start at the giveaway price of $2.49.
-The Kindle version is $11.99 for those who prefer a digital format.
+Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography with new copies available from Amazon for $3.37, as I write this.
+For some reason, used copies of the book start at $5.29.
+The Kindle version is $4.24 for those who prefer a digital format.